iobook/ultralight/README.md

 1. Clone this repository
 2. Create a Heroku app through their web app or toolbelt command line tool.
-3. Add your new Heroku app's git url as a remote to this repository and push.
+3. Add your new Heroku app's git url as a remote to your clone of this repository and push.

     ```
     git remote add heroku git@heroku.com:your-app-name.git